Mrs. Miniver: Production

 The film entered pre-production in the autumn of 1940, when the United States was still a neutral country.
 Over the several months the screenplay was written, the U.S. moved closer to war.
-As a result, scenes were rewritten to reflect Americans' increasingly pro-British and anti-German outlooks.
-For example, the scene where Mrs. Miniver confronts a downed German flyer in her garden was made more confrontational with each new version.
+As a result, scenes were rewritten to reflect Americans' more realistic view of the war.
+For example, the scene where Mrs. Miniver confronts a downed German pilot in her garden was made more confrontational in each revision.
+Originally the film was to be shot at MGM's studios in Denham, England but due to the difficulties of the war it was switched to Culver City, California.

 Following the Japanese attack on Pearl Harbor that brought the U.S. into the war, the garden scene was re-filmed to reflect the tough, new spirit of a nation at war.
-The key difference was that in the new version of the scene, filmed in February 1942, Mrs. Miniver was allowed to slap the flyer across the face.
-The film was released 4 months later.
+The key difference was that in the new version of the scene, filmed in February 1942, Mrs. Miniver was allowed to slap the pilot across the face.
+The film was released four months later.

 Wilcoxon and director William Wyler "wrote and re-wrote" the key sermon scene the night before it was shot.
 The speech "made such an impact that it was used in essence by President Roosevelt as a morale builder and part of it was the basis for leaflets printed in various languages and dropped over enemy and occupied territory".
 Roosevelt ordered the film rushed to the theaters for propaganda purposes.
 The sermon dialogue was reprinted in Time and Look magazines.

 Reception

 Critical response

-Mrs. Miniver was a quintessential Hollywood film In terms of its directing, acting, esthetics and technology; yet it had a profound impact on British audiences.
+Mrs. Miniver had a profound impact on British audiences.
 Historian Tony Judt wrote that it was "a very English tale of domestic fortitude and endurance, of middle-class reticence and perseverance, set symptomatically around the disaster at Dunkirk where all these qualities were taken to be most on display—[it] was a pure product of Hollywood.
-Yet for the English generation that first saw it the film would long remain the truest representation of national memory and self-image.
+Yet for the English generation that first saw it the film would long remain the truest representation of national memory and self-image."

-On Rotten Tomatoes, the film holds an approval rating of 94% based on 63 reviews, with an average rating of 7.8/10.
+On Rotten Tomatoes, the film holds an approval rating of 93% based on 69 reviews, with an average rating of 7.8/10.
 The website's critical consensus reads: "An excessively sentimental piece of propaganda, Mrs. Miniver nonetheless succeeds, due largely to Greer Garson's powerful performance."

 In 2006, the film was ranked No. 40 on the American Film Institute's list of the most inspiring American films of all time.
 In 2009, it was named to the National Film Registry by the Library of Congress as "culturally, historically, or aesthetically" significant:

+Film critic Manny Farber writing in The New Republic registered this response to the picture:

 Of the 592 critics polled by American magazine Film Daily, 555 named it the best film of 1942.